 3. Write a montage for multiple locations

 When a montage takes place in many locations, writing with the production in mind is crucial.
-It could make or break whether or not it gets scheduled and shot.
+It could make or break whether or not it gets added to the shooting schedule.

-And you don’t even need to know anything about how to schedule a montage to pull this off.
+And you don’t need to know how to schedule a montage to pull this off.

-Tip: as soon as you realize there is more than one location within a single montage — alarm bells should be going off.
+As soon as you realize there is more than one location within a single montage, alarm bells should be going off.
+This is where montage meaning deepens: it’s not just about visuals, but how those visuals connect across time, space, and emotional beats.

-Think about it this in terms of what you put on the page.
-Hopefully, you’re taking creative liberties and giving a ton of interesting details.
+Think about what you put on the page.
+Hopefully, you’re taking creative liberties and giving interesting details.
+Understanding what a montage is structurally — and how each location change impacts production — will help you write with both story and budget in mind.
 But all of those details on the page are what?

 Which characters are in that scene?
 What props?
 Maybe you’ve even made wardrobe decisions?